NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 alignment, but will project onto the DEM after alignment, so the obtained orthoimage location on the ground will be wrong.

 The solution is to invoke ``bundle_adjust`` on the two input images and cameras, while passing to it the transform obtained from ``pc_align`` via the ``--initial-transform`` option.
 This will shift the cameras to the right place, and then ``mapproject`` can be called with the adjusted cameras, using again the ``--bundle-adjust-prefix`` option.
-If all that is wanted is to shift the cameras, without doing any actual adjustments, the tool can be invoked with 0 iterations.
+If all that is wanted is to shift the cameras, without doing any actual adjustments, the tool can be invoked with the option ``--apply-initial-transform-only``.

 Creating DEMs Relative to the geoid/areoid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~